E1 My Stick

 Items needed: Paper and pencils.

-Activity: Tell a story as you show the class your example.
+Activity: Tell a story as you show the group your example.
 Or, if possible, draw the example while you talk.
-Through the story, the class will begin to see patterns in the world around them.
+Through the story, the group will begin to see patterns in the world around them.
 Sample story: This morning I looked outside and saw clouds (wavy lines).
 I started to go down the road (straight lines).
 Then, finally, I got to the beach and saw sand (lots of little dots).
 Additional ideas: it started to rain (slanting lines); I saw an office building with a lot of windows (squares or rectangles); sidewalk or pavement; brick building; birds flying; an airplane trail crossed by another airplane trail; waves; ripples in a mud puddle; rainbow; fence.

 Each of the three patterns should be totally different, preferably using a different drawing technique (dots; nice wrinkles or waves; lines).